Crest Capital Review

-Crest Capital is a Georgia-based alternative funder.
+Crest Capital is a Georgia-based online equipment financer.
 This company offers a variety of leasing options designed to facilitate ownership or temporary utilization of a wide variety of business-related equipment.
 Crest Capital has also branched out into working capital loans, but this review will focus on the company’s equipment financing products.

 Though the layout of its site is a little confusing, Crest is much more forthcoming with information than most of its competitors, exhaustively detailing products and processes.
-Some aspects of the business are a little confusing — like the circumstances under which it offers “working capital” — but that’s more a function of complexity than intentional obfuscation.
+Some aspects of the business are also a bit unclear — such as the circumstances under which it offers “working capital” — but that’s more a function of complexity than intentional obfuscation.